cduguet/what-can-i-eat/tests/README.md

 - **Test**: `node tests/multimodal/testGeminiMultimodal.js`

 ### 📜 Legacy OCR Approach (Deprecated)
-- Image → OCR → Text → Analysis pipeline
-- **Deprecated** in favor of multimodal approach
+Image → OCR → Text → Analysis is deprecated in favor of multimodal.
-- See `src/services/ocr/DEPRECATED.md` for migration guide
+See `src/services/ocr/DEPRECATED.md` for the migration notes.

 ## Adding New Tests